 At Viet Duc Friendship Hospital, doctors determined that the patient had central retinal artery occlusion in the left eye, a serious complication caused by incorrect filler injection technique.

-Due to relatively timely treatment, doctors were able to preserve normal eye movement and levator muscle function, skin tissue, and eyeball organs recovered almost normally, without much impact on aesthetics or the patient's ability to integrate into society.
+Due to relatively timely treatment, doctors were able to preserve normal eye movement function and levator muscle function, skin tissue, and eyeball organs recovered almost normally, without much impact on aesthetics or the patient's ability to integrate into society.

-Associate Professor Ha emphasized that non-professionals often mistakenly believe that these are safe products that do not cause vascular occlusion, so they can be injected in all areas of the body.
+Associate Professor Ha emphasized that non-professionals often mistakenly believe that these are safe products that do not cause blood clots, so they can be injected in all areas of the body.
 However, the forehead, bridge of the nose, and around the eyes are areas where the blood vessels are directly connected to the eye artery.
 When filler is injected incorrectly, infections, pus tumors, and tissue necrosis can occur.

 Therefore, filler injection procedures must be performed by specialists who are well-trained in cosmetic surgery, facial anatomy, and injection techniques.
 At Viet Duc Friendship Hospital, cosmetic surgeons must undergo at least 3 years of specialized training to fully understand the risks and how to handle complications when they occur.